Harvest yields down, but higher than expected

 Crop yields throughout the county took a hit in the summer drought, but are showing some promise, according to Auditor Les Korgel.

-“For most of the crops, it’s a much better harvest than what we were expecting,” Korgel said at last week’s McLean County Commission meeting.
+“For most of the crops, it’s a much better harvest than what we were expecting,” Korgel told McLean County commissioners.
 “Much better.”

 Korgel said in his budget narrative portion of the meeting that local crop prices have taken an unexpected turn recently, partially because of the underestimated quality of this year’s harvest.